deepakjhakhara/test/README.md

 - **Solidity + Truffle** for smart contracts
 - **Web3.js + static HTML/JS UI** for dApp interaction
 - **IPFS** for off-chain record content storage
-- An optional **ML prediction API** used during doctor diagnosis workflows
 - An optional **AI gateway API** that generates (a) patient symptom preliminary diagnosis for doctors and (b) simplified doctor diagnosis for patients

 The project models two actor roles: